 Dr. Christoff's secondary research areas are Behavioural Neuroscience, Clinical, Health and Social/Personality.

-Girn, M.,& Christoff, K. (in press).
-The Science of Self-Experience: Insights from Research with Psychedelic Compounds.
+Girn, M., & Christoff, K. (2018).
+Expanding the Scientific Study of Self with Psychedelics.
 Journal of Consciousness Studies Special Issue: Altered States of Consciousness

-Parro, C., Dixon, M. L., & Christoff, K. (under review).
-The Neural Basis of Motivational Influences on Cognitive Control: An ALE Meta-Analysis.
+Parro, C., Dixon, M. L., & Christoff, K. (2018).
+The Neural Basis of Motivational Influences on Cognitive Control.
 Human Brain Mapping.

 Fox, K.C.R, Andrews-Hanna, J.R., Mills, C., Dixon, M.L., Markovic, J., Thompson, E., Christoff, K. (2018) Affective Neuroscience of Self-Generated Thought.
 Annals of the New York Academy of Sciences.

 Dixon, M. L., De La Vega, A., Mills, C., Andrews-Hanna, J., Spreng, R. N., Cole, M., & Christoff, K. (2018).
 Heterogeneity Within the Frontoparietal Control Network and its Relationship to the Default and Dorsal Attention Networks.
 Proceedings of the National Academy of Sciences.